Shift register: Serial and parallel conversion

 One of the most common uses of a shift register is to convert between serial and parallel interfaces.

 Delay

 Serial-in serial-out shift registers can be used as simple delay circuits.

 Stack

-Several bidirectional shift registers can also be connected in parallel for a hardware implementation of a stack.
+Multiple bidirectional shift registers can be connected in parallel to implement a hardware stack.

 More I/O pins

 Shift registers are commonly attached to microcontrollers when more general-purpose input/output pins are required than are available, sometimes over a Serial Peripheral Interface in daisy chain configuration, which allows any number of binary devices to be accessed using only two to four pins, though more slowly than parallel I/O.

 For more outputs, SIPO shift registers are used.
 The parallel outputs of the shift register and the desired state for all those devices can be sent out of the microcontroller using a single serial connection.

 For more inputs, PISO shift registers are used.
 Each binary input (such as a button or more complicated circuitry) is attached to a parallel input of the shift register, then the data is sent back serially to the microcontroller.